rfxcom/node-rfxcom/README.md

 "rain1"
 -------
-Emitted when data arrives from rainfall sensing devices
+Emitted when data arrives from rainfall sensing devices.
+See note below about the DeviceParameter API when using Davis rain sensors

 "wind1"
 -------